rdkvks/SQL-queries-for-dune.com/README.md

 ### Search for a wallet in a token based on its purchase and sale in USD
 Allows you to find a trader's wallet based on their purchase and sale in USD for a specific token.
 Suitable for finding a wallet using a profit screenshot, for example.Intervals for searching are adjusted in the HAVING block

+### Search for a wallet in a token based on its purchase and sale in SOL

+Allows you to find a trader's wallet based on their purchase and sale in SOL for a specific token.
+Suitable for finding a wallet using a profit screenshot, for example.Intervals for searching are adjusted in the HAVING block